AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch migration/Migrate data between Alibaba Cloud Elasticsearch clusters/Use the CCR feature to migrate data.md

 4. [Step 3: Configure CCR](#section_jz5_ir8_epc)

-    In the Kibana console of the local cluster, configure the leader index and follower index.
+    In the Kibana console of the local cluster, configure the leader index and a follower index.

 5. [Step 4: View migration results](#section_qlz_hg6_yc7)

-    Insert data into the remote cluster and verify the data migration on the local cluster.
+    Insert data into the remote cluster.
+Then, verify the data migration on the local cluster.

 ## Preparations

-1. Prepare a remote cluster and a local cluster.
+1. Prepare a local cluster and a remote cluster.

-    For more information, see [Create an Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Elasticsearch cluster.md).
+    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md).
 The two clusters must be single-zone clusters and belong to the same virtual private cloud \(VPC\) and VSwitch.
 The versions of the two clusters must be the same \(V6.7.0 or later\).

 2. [Log on to the Kibana console](/intl.en-US/Elasticsearch Instances Management/Data visualization/Kibana/Log on to the Kibana console.md) of the remote cluster and create a leader index.